College Factual by our College Data Analytics Team

 Durango, CO

 Fort Lewis College landed the #10 spot in our 2021 best natural resources conservation schools for non-traditional students.
-FLC is a small public school located in the distant town of Durango.
+FLC is a small public school located in the town of Durango.
 FLC also made our Best Colleges for Natural Resources Conservation in the Rocky Mountains Region list, coming in at #9.

 Full Natural Resources Conservation at Fort Lewis College Report